Health Department announces potential COVID-19 exposures in Springfield

-GREENE COUNTY, Mo. – The Springfield-Greene County Health Department announced new potential COVID-19 exposures in the community on Wednesday June 17.
+GREENE COUNTY, Mo. — The Springfield-Greene County Health Department announced potential community exposures from two COVID-19 positive individuals.

+According to the Health Department, before being diagnosed the individuals visited the following locations:

 The Health Department says anyone who was at these locations on these dates is at low risk for contracting COVID-19 but should monitor for symptoms.
-They say you do not need to self-quarantine or isolate unless symptoms develop.
+You do not need to self-quarantine or isolate unless symptoms develop.

+“This is another reminder for all of us to interact with our environment carefully,” the Health Department said.
+“When we go out in public, we need to practice physical distancing and wear a mask whenever possible.
+If someone is sick or thinks they may be sick, they need to stay home.”

 Symptoms of COVID-19 include: